SkyRL

 trainer.micro_train_batch_size_per_gpu1Micro-batch size per GPU (for gradient accumulation)

-When running a small model on multiple GPUs, you typically want to set policy_num_gpus_per_node and num_inference_engines to the same value.
+When running a small model on multiple GPUs, you typically want to set policy_num_gpus_per_node and generator.inference_engine.num_engines to the same value.
 For example, on a 4-GPU node:

-For large models that don't fit on a single GPU for inference, increase inference_engine_tensor_parallel_size and decrease num_inference_engines accordingly.
+For large models that don't fit on a single GPU for inference, increase generator.inference_engine.tensor_parallel_size and decrease generator.inference_engine.num_engines accordingly.
 For example, on 4 GPUs with TP=2:

 LoRA